JulioJu/medicalCentre/README.md

 ## How to delete too much database record

 Use `./deleteTooMuchDatabaseRecord.sh`

+## Important note

+* For HTTP PUT We don't test if there is too much POST params sent (as in ASP.NET CORE)

 ## How to build and start OSRM server
 * See: [OSRM and leaflet-routing-machine](#osrm-and-leaflet-routing-machine)